thinker-kim/data-storytelling-tutorial/README.md

 ## Overview

-This tutorial provides a structured, hands-on guide to creating clear and compelling data-driven stories.
-Using climate data such as temperature trends, it walks learners step by step from raw datasets to meaningful narratives and Streamlet-based interactive visualizations.
-Rather than focusing on isolated charts, it emphasizes how to construct coherent data stories that convey change, context, and significance.
+This tutorial provides a structured, hands-on guide to creating compelling data-driven stories.
+Using climate data such as temperature trends, it guides learners from raw datasets to interactive visualizations and clear narratives, communicating change, context, and significance.

 <br>